 There are two styles of interviews for the most part.
 The interesting thing is that both of them can fall into the same interview.
-The first one is your traditional interview, which will not probe extremely deep into your decision-making skills, but will help the interviewer get a better understanding of why you want to work for that company.
-This interview may be used as a preliminary screening of candidates, but may well be the beginning to the other style of interview, the behavioral interview.
+The first one is your traditional interview, which will not probe extremely deep into your decision-making skills but will help the interviewer get a better understanding of why you want to work for that company.
+This interview may be used as a preliminary screening of candidates, but may well be the beginning of the other style of interview, the behavioral interview.

 The behavioral interview sounds quite intimidating.
 I can attest to this feeling because I had my first behavioral interview back in September.
 Though they can be challenging, they are actually a great way to get interviewed.
 Behavioral interview questions tend to fall into this type of format, “Tell me about a time when…” Through this style of interview, the employer is able to gather a lot of information about you in a limited amount of time.
 Enough hyping them up, here’s how they work: